moon-up/moon-sdk-unity/docs/AccountsApi.md

 <a id="listaccounts"></a>
 # **ListAccounts**
-> AccountControllerResponse ListAccounts (string authorization)
+> AccountAPIResponse ListAccounts (string authorization)